The configuration of routers, switches, and other network hardware to collect and export data to Kentik is covered in

 - By default, SNMP is polled on a given device only when Kentik is actively receiving flow from that device.
 To poll a device from which you're not receiving flow, use kproxy and specify the device with the -bootstrap_devices argument (see kproxy Proxy Agent Arguments).

 - The timeout for polling from Kentik is 60 seconds.
 If a response is not received then polling is skipped until the next polling interval (see SNMP Polling Intervals).

 SNMP Polling Intervals

-The polling intervals for a given device depend on the device's SNMP Polling setting, which is set in the Add Device or Edit Device page (see Device IP & SNMP Settings).
+The polling intervals for a given device depend on the device's SNMP Polling setting, which is set on the SNMP tab in the Add Device or Edit Device dialog (see Device SNMP Settings).
 The following options are supported:

 - Standard: Interface counter and device counter will be polled every 5 minutes and interface description every 3 hours.